oxsecurity/megalinter/docs/descriptors/terraform_terragrunt.md

    *                      Terragrunt forwards all other commands directly to Terraform

 GLOBAL OPTIONS:
+   --terragrunt-auth-provider-cmd value              The command and arguments that can be used to fetch authentication configurations. [$TERRAGRUNT_AUTH_PROVIDER_CMD]
    --terragrunt-config value                         The path to the Terragrunt config file.
 Default is terragrunt.hcl. [$TERRAGRUNT_CONFIG]
    --terragrunt-debug                                Write terragrunt-debug.tfvars to working folder to help root-cause issues. [$TERRAGRUNT_DEBUG]
    --terragrunt-disable-bucket-update                When this flag is set Terragrunt will not update the remote state bucket. [$TERRAGRUNT_DISABLE_BUCKET_UPDATE]